 10 REASONS WHY DIVINE IS MY SPIRIT ANIMAL

-1. Her forehead is shaved with the sole intention of creating a larger canvas for eyeshadow.
+1. His forehead is shaved with the sole intention of creating a larger canvas for eyeshadow.
 What’s not to love about that?

 2. Glenn Milstead never wanted to be a woman; he was playing a character.
 (Sidenote: this is a trait shared by one of my favourite ever queen’s from RuPaul’s Drag Race, Bianca Del Rio, who always refers to himself as a ‘he’ even when he’s in drag.)
 As somebody with a love of acting and performing, I really get off on this notion of creating a character and adhering to it so much so that it becomes an alter ego.
 In fact, all of my favourite queens do this (Jinx Monsoon, Sharon Needles, Latrice Royale, Milk…) In Pink Flamingos, Divine’s feminity is undeniable… the character’s conviction and integrity; unquestionable.
 What a character, what a performance!

 4. For me, the character of Divine is still an ultimate icon of body positivity and personal confidence, exemplified by her in-your-face sexuality and extreme figure-hugging outfits (amongst other things).
-In fact, Glenn’s entire careeer was essentially a rebellion against queer marginalisation, and to me, he was the original Lady Gaga.
+In fact, Glenn’s entire careeer was essentially a rebellion against queer marginalisation.

 5. Doing drag in this era would have been BRAVE.
 For context: there was very little of a gay scene, because homosexuality was still illegal.
 “It was kinda more fun then” says John Waters – whose frank and subversive views on homosexual culture never cease to amuse and baffle me.